mangelats/DubBot/README.md

 ```
 The DubBot logs in asynchronously.
 You sould only register events (see below) and/or use `join`, which is prepared to wait.

-You can also make a bot that doesn't log in.
+You can also use a bot as a guest (without logging in).
 Doing this will restrict the functions you can call (like happens in the web).
 ```js
 var bot = new DubBot();
 ```